interplaynetary/free-association/resources/trust-fund/pure/protocol.md

 2. Help others succeed
    → Because their success increases their recognition of you

-3. Be honest about capacity
-   → Because phantom claims get ignored by providers

-4. Focus on real contribution
+3. Demonstrate real contribution
-   → Because that's what others recognize
+   → Because that's what providers recognize and allocate toward

+4. Build genuine enabling relationships
+   → Because that's what increases collective-recognition-shares

+For providers:
+1. Only declare capacity you actually have
+   → Because you must allocate what you declare

+2. Allocate to highest-recognition contributors
+   → Because that's what maximizes impact of your resources

+3. Track outcomes
+   → Because successful allocations inform future capacity declarations

 You cannot game this system without actually doing the thing.
 The only way to win is to genuinely enable self-actualization.